03 Sep Forget Loan Categories: The New Way to Look at Post-Pandemic Community Banking

 - Strategic plans that do not concentrate on the distribution of existing loan categories within stressed NAICS codes will be misleading at best and dangerous in most cases.

-To summarize, the community bank footprint NAICS composition is shifting.
+The community bank footprint NAICS composition is shifting.
 These changes cannot even be approximated through a loan category analysis.
 Only a loan-level analysis can provide management and shareholders the ability to quantify earnings and capital issues through the pandemic and post-pandemic period.